Prophesy, King Jesus from Lamb to Lion

 This image has an empty alt attribute; its file name is mm-fatima.jpg

 The apparition says “to obtain such graces” which falls in-line with good works and is actually central to the Catholic religion and not to Scripture.
 Faith alone in Jesus ‘alone’ brings salvation, there is nothing a person can do to earn grace from God.
 Then there is the nonsensical statement inconsistent with scripture, “sins committed against the immaculate heart of Mary” that puts Mary on a level equal or even above God the Father, Jesus, the Son, and God the Holy Spirit – the Trinity.
 Not only have Catholic leaders twisted the Word of God, they have led many down the wrong path that will be met with punishment; those given more responsibility, comes greater expectations, rewards, and punishments, “But false prophets also arose among the people, just as they will be false teachers among you, who will secretly bring in destructive heresies, even denying the Master who bought them, bringing upon themselves swift destruction.
-(2 Peter 2:1 ESV).
+(2 Peter 2:1).

 This image has an empty alt attribute; its file name is mm-rosary.jpg

-The Rosary
+Rosary

 The ‘rosary’ has many legendary stories that resulted in another idol ‘the rosary beads’ used for praying to Mary during the Middle Ages in the battlefield.
 Notice the way to pray, is Jesus Christ mentioned in that?
 Even if He were, this would be an abomination still.
 Then there is the matter of repetitive chants, also unbiblical and blasphemous, as when the priest instructs to repent by saying 10 Hail Marys.
 Pope Pius V made a request of praying to the Rosary (1500s) on the battlefield (Lapanto) that there became an “Our Lady of the Rosary”.
 Scripture clearly says, “use not vain repetitions, as the heathen do: for they think they shall be heard for their much speaking” (Matthew 6:7 KJV).
 Jesus specifically says, “But when you pray go into your room and shut the door and pray to your Father who is in secret…”” (Matthew 6:6 ESV), not go seek out a priest or church leader and confess.